To create a new service, navigate to the admin center.

 Service options

-To learn about service options and add them to your service, check our other article.
+To learn about service options and add them to your service, check out our other article.

 ETA & delay

-To learn about ETA & delay and work with this settings, check our other article.
+To learn about ETA & delay and work with these settings, check our other article.